groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-bmp-to-pdf.md

 id: convert-bmp-to-pdf
 url: conversion/net/convert-bmp-to-pdf
 title: Convert BMP to PDF
-description: "This guide explains how to convert BMP image to PDF document using C# with help of GroupDocs.Conversion for .NET."
+description: "BMP format represents Bitmap File Format with .bmp extension.
+Learn how to convert BMP to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert BMP to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

-BMP files are  used to store bitmap digital images.
-Which are independent of graphics adapter and are also called device independent bitmap (DIB) file format.
-This independency allows to open such files on different platforms such as Microsoft Windows and Mac.
+Files having extension .BMP represent Bitmap Image files that are used to store bitmap digital images.
+These images are independent of graphics adapter and are also called device independent bitmap (DIB) file format.
+This independency serves the purpose of opening the file on multiple platforms such as Microsoft Windows and Mac.
 The BMP file format can store data as two-dimensional digital images  in both monochrome as well as color format with various colour depths.

-To convert BMP to PDF file in C# just call `Convert` method like shown below:
+To convert from Bitmap File Format (.bmp) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source BMP file